| | | | |

 How to Make Egg Drop Soup

 Bring the chicken broth, grated ginger, and soy sauce to a boil.
 Taste, and season with sea salt and white pepper, to taste.
-In a small cup, make a slurry by combining cornstarch and a little bit of chicken broth.
-Stir until dissolved.
-Slowly pour in the cornstarch mixture while stirring the broth, until thickened.

 Reduce heat to a simmer.
-Pour in the eggs slowly while stirring the soup in the same direction.
+Pour in the slightly beaten eggs slowly while stirring the soup in the same direction.
 The egg will spread and feather.
-Turn off the heat and add the green onion.
-Taste the soup and re-season with sea salt and white pepper, if needed.
-Serve immediately.
-Enjoy.

-Side Note: I think using homemade chicken broth really made this soup extra special.
+Side Note: I think using homemade chicken broth made this soup extra special.
 Click the link for the recipe.

 Egg Drop Soup